HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 variations in measuring height where appropriate.

-with regard to future ownership, it is presently antici-
+With regard to future ownership, it is presently antici-

 pated that the four lots will be sold to individuals who will

 build the residences.
-The area fronting ute Avenue, including
+The area fronting Ute Avenue, including

 above the lots will be retained in common ownership governed by